zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Zowe runtime

 Refers to the full, unarchived set of binaries, executable files, scripts, and other elements that are run when Zowe is started.

-### Security

-For an overview of security in Zowe, see [the Zowe Security policy](https://www.zowe.org/security) on zowe.org.

 #### Sample library